Alterdesk/hubot-questionnaire-framework/README.md

 You can ask a question to multiple users in a flow, by using the results of a MentionQuestion or a given list of user ids.
 The flow continues after each user has answered the question or the break value was given.

-Ask a multi user question
+Ask a question to mentioned users
 ```javascript
 // Regular expressions to use to parse positive and negative answers with
 var positiveRegex = new RegExp(/yes/, 'i');